 - If the shampoo gets into the eyes of your dog, make sure to wash it off using a saline solution.

 - Rinse your dog multiple times very well.
 Any residue shampoo can cause major irritation that makes your dog uncomfortable.
 It will also cause dandruff that affects the beauty and health of the coat.

 - Avoid using the hairdryer on the hot setting if it’s your own.
-Dogs overheat easily so its worth investing in a dog hair dryer which you can use on the cool setting and don’t use the high speed as it might be too noisy for your dog so you might need to build up their tolerance.
+Dogs overheat easily so its worth investing in a dog hair dryer which you can use on the cool setting.
+Using the high speed air flow might be too noisy for your dog so you might need to build up their tolerance.

 Dog Grooming Tips for Trimming Hair

 Trimming your dog’s hair can be a little challenging, especially if you’re doing it for the first time.
 This is ideally done after you’ve given your dog a bath and has brushed the hair thoroughly.
 Most dogs will need to have their hair trimmed every 2 months.

 If you have an enthusiastic dog, you can make use of a grooming table that will help you secure the puppy or dog in place.
 Using scissors isn’t recommended for beginners because they can be too dangerous to use around dogs unless you’re trimming around the face.
 Hair clippers are usually better.
 Here’s how to cut your dog’s hair.